lewistan1/PivotLab/README.md

 # FabLab Internship Projects (Code Repository)

 This repository contains separate projects I worked on during my internship at **Singapore Polytechnic FabLab (T1442)**.
-Each project is stored in its own folder with its own code and purpose.

 ---